Humanities and Social Sciences

 - a sample of written work of at least 3,000 words, eg. essay from an undergraduate course.

-You will be required to attend an information session on 22 November 2016 and this includes an interview with programme staff.
+You will be required to attend an information session, including an interview with programme staff.